louiiuol/Operations_Filter/README.md

 # Operations Filter
 <img src="http://phronesis-partners.com/sra/wp-content/uploads/2017/07/Investment-Bankin-1.jpg" title="OperationFilter" alt="Operation_Filter">

-An application to manage your Banking Operation by:
+An application to manage your banking operations by:
-* Adding new Operations
+* Adding new operations
 * Find them with advanced search bar
-* Display and sort them as u like (Sorting and Pagination)
+* Display and sort them as you like (sorting and pagination)

 ## Getting Started